Based on "Antibiotic and Chemotherapy"

 - Infectious mononucleosis 4

-- Reduces the need for cesarean delivery for recurrent herpes in women whose first clinical episode of genital herpes occurred
+- Reduces the need for cesarean delivery for recurrent herpes in women whose first clinical episode of genital herpes occurred during pregnancy 18.

 - Herpetic gingivostomatitis 5